 That means that people who might not have access to another platform can use Twitter as a way to speak out on an issue.
 That broadens the kinds of topics that can be discussed by the CanLit community since there are no gatekeepers deciding what’s important and worthy of publication and what isn’t.

 Like Heer, many prominent threaders in CanLit also use Twitter as a way to talk through issues that they later publish longer pieces on.
-Annishinabe and Mètis writer Gwen Benaway is well-known for her incisive Twitter essays in which she tackles things like Indigenous identity and writing, sexual assault and harassment, and transphobia.
+Writer Gwen Benaway is well-known for her incisive Twitter essays in which she tackles things like sexual assault and harassment and transphobia.
 Those that follow Benaway’s work and Twitter feed closely will note that she often writes creative non-fiction essays or articles that delve deeper into the issues she tweets about.

 But not everyone wants or has the time to write an article based off their Twitter essays.
 In fact, when writer Erika Thorkelson decided to focus her energy on finishing her novel this summer instead of writing articles, she realized that her thoughts would still need an outlet.
 “I’ve committed my summer to finishing this novel I’ve been working on forever, so Twitter will be the place where I shunt all my essay writing urges.
 Sorry guys.
 There will probably be a lot of threads,” she tweeted.